marshallm94/Learning_Notes/AWS.md

 			* Tables have Primary Keys (PKs) that uniquely identify the information in that table.
 			* Tables have Foreign Keys (FKs) that are PKs in another table.
 	* Data Integrity
-		* "ACID" is the acronym for the governing principals of databases that ensure data is reliable and
+		* "ACID" is the acronym for the governing principles of databases that ensure data is reliable and
 		  accurate:
 			* Atomicity:
 				* Refers to the elements that make up a single database transaction.